 - the candidate must not be subject to any legal incapacity

 - the candidate must be an elector entitled to vote at an election of a member of the Legislative Assembly

 - the candidate must be an Australian citizen.

 Disqualifications for membership of State Parliament

 If any one of the following circumstances exists, the candidate will be disqualified from taking up a seat in either House of State Parliament:

-- the candidate has been convicted on indictment of an offence for which the indictable penalty was or included imprisonment for life or imprisonment for more than 5 years
+- the candidate has been convicted on indictment of an offence for which the indictable penalty was or included imprisonment for more than 5 years or life

 - the candidate has been attainted of treason